 - Humping

-– Ignoring communication (e.g. not moving away even when the other dog is uncomfortable)
+- Ignoring communication (e.g. not moving away when the other dog asks for space)

 Social dogs with poor social skills dogs tend to be desperate to make friends, but lack manners and are not good at reading the communication of others.
 They aren’t able to pick up on polite requests from the other dog asking them to “back off!”, meaning they often end up getting told off by the dog they are attempting to greet.
 The other dog is frequently labelled as aggressive or scolded for being unfriendly, when in fact their defensive response was a totally reasonable one in the face of such rudeness!

 If you recognise the above behaviours in your own dog, he needs your support when meeting others.
 Avoid letting him run up to unfamiliar dogs off-lead, especially if the other dog is on-lead.
-Not only is his rude behaviour unfair to inflict on other dogs, but he is at greater risk of being bitten or attacked by another dog who is unable to cope with his attempts to make friends.
+Not only is his rude behaviour unfair to inflict on other dogs, but he is at greater risk of being bitten by another dog who is unable to cope with his attempts to make friends.
 This could lead to him becoming less social himself!
-If you would like advice on improving your dog’s social skills, please get in touch with us.

 Similarly, never reprimand your dog for defending himself from a dog with poor social skills.
 Dogs should not be expected to remain infinitely friendly and tolerant in the face of inappropriate behaviour.
 If an unfamiliar person ran over to you on the street, and started hugging and kissing you, you’d probably try to push them away too!
 Try to support your dog in avoiding or getting away from rude greeters before he feels the need to defend himself.